bhavyakukkar/blockchain-notes/content/ETH/Helios.md

 # How Does it Work?
-- Its consensus-layer uses a previously known [[Ethereum#Proof of Stake|beacon-chain]] blockhash and a connection to an untrusted RPC (to receive a current blockhash) to verifiably sync to the current block
-- Its execution-layer uses the authenticated beacon-chain blocks with the untrusted execution-layer RPC to prove arbitrary information about the chain state such as account balances, contract storage, transaction receipts and smart-contract call results using `Merkle Proofs`.
+- Its consensus-layer gets a previously known [[Ethereum#Proof of Stake|beacon-chain]] blockhash from a trusted `consensus client RPC endpoint` and a connection to an `untrusted execution client RPC endpoint`, to verifiably sync to the current block by proving arbitrary information about the chain state such as account balances, contract storage, transaction receipts and smart-contract call results
 - If Helios knows the makeup of the current sync committee, it can confidently track the head of the chain by asking an untrusted RPC for the most recent sync committee signature
 - Once synced, [various Ethereum RPC methods](https://github.com/a16z/helios/blob/master/rpc.md) can be used on the local RPC simulated by helios

 ## Example Tracelog

+Ethereum:
 ```
 $ helios ethereum --execution-rpc https://eth-mainnet.g.alchemy.com/v2/<API_KEY>